-On-campus semester courses normally meet in 3-hour sessions.
+Resident semester courses normally meet in 3-hour face-to-face sessions.
 Each course meets weekly for 8 or 3 weeks in the fall, spring, or summer term.
-Other formats, such as semi-monthly and weekend classes are also provided to meet the needs of students unable to meet each week.
+Other formats, such as semimonthly and weekend classes are also provided to meet the needs of students unable to meet each week.